CATIE

 Summary

-Abacavir is a type of antiretroviral drug called a nucleoside analogue (“nuke”).
-The most common side effects of abacavir can include headache, nausea, vomiting, unexpected tiredness, and loss of appetite.
-It is usually taken at a dose of 600 mg daily, with or without food.
+Abacavir is a type of anti-HIV drug called a nucleoside analogue (“nuke”).
+The most common side effects of abacavir include headache, nausea, vomiting, unexpected tiredness and sleeping problems.
+In adults, It is usually taken at a dose of 600 mg daily, with or without food.

 What is abacavir?

-Abacavir, sold under the brand name Ziagen, is a type of antiretroviral (anti-HIV) drug called a nucleoside analogue or “nuke.”
+Abacavir, sold under the brand name Ziagen (and available in Kivexa and Triumeq), is a type of antiretroviral (anti-HIV) drug called a nucleoside analogue or “nuke.”
 Abacavir is used in combination with other antiretroviral drugs to treat (but not cure) HIV.

 How does abacavir work?

 When HIV infects a cell, it takes control of that cell.
 HIV then forces the cell to make many more copies of the virus.
-To make these copies, the cell uses proteins called enzymes.
-When the activity of these enzymes is reduced the production of HIV slows.
+To make these copies, the infected cell uses proteins called enzymes.
+When the activity of these enzymes is reduced, the production of HIV greatly slows.

 Abacavir belongs to a class of antiretrovirals called nucleoside analogues.
 Abacavir interferes with an enzyme called reverse transcriptase (RT), which is used by HIV-infected cells to make new viruses.
 Since abacavir inhibits, or reduce the activity of this enzyme, this drug causes HIV-infected cells to produce fewer viruses.